Hieutrinh1505/SDE_ComputerVision/README.md

 # SDE_ComputerVision
-For the Data Analysis part, I use the original FER2013 dataset that can be dowmloaded from kaggle.
+For the Data Analysis part, I use the original FER2013 dataset that can be downloaded from Kaggle.